 These plans make the process simple but none of them offer transparency that many retailers desire.
-There are many factors that go into your processing rates and it’s important to understand each piece if you want to lower your processing rates.
+There are many factors that go into your processing rates and it’s important to understand each piece if you want to lower your total credit card processing fees.

 Remember that, just like you, credit card processing companies are also in the business of making money.
 Performing this service will never be free, of course.
 And it’s also an absolutely essential operation for 99% of businesses.
 But that doesn’t mean that you should overpay.